samantha-navarro/samantha-navarro/README.md

 ### Welcome!  🤍 ✨

-☀️ Full Stack Software Engineer
+☀️ Full Stack Software Engineer w/ a focus in Frontend Development

 Always learning + advancing my skills in Software Frontend Development and open to collaborate.